ShaneM123/rust_calculator/README.md

 # rust_calculator
 a terminal calculator written in rust
-Project has minimal functionality at this time, Development it underway and updates will be regular
+Project has minimal functionality at this time, Development is underway and updates will be regular

 a user should be able to simply launch the calculator and then enter any mathamatical equations they want into the terminal and recieve an accurate return